Equal Pay In NZ

 Alexander Turnbull Library

-By the 2000s, as stated by Te Ara, "Occupational segregation had broken down to some extent.
-Significant numbers of women were working as lawyers, doctors and in senior positions in the public service.
-But many working women continued to work as nurses, teachers, shop assistants, in light manufacturing and as clerical workers."
 Since 2017, listed companies on the NZ Stock Exchange (NZX) main board have been required to give a breakdown of gender diversity in their annual reports.
 Although some women have broken through the glass ceiling, there is a still a way to go.
-A Radio New Zealand interview (2017), for example, noted that only around a quarter of partners at the country's 11 biggest law firms are women, despite female graduates outnumbering men since the 1990s.
+A Radio New Zealand interview "Law's glass ceiling exposed by numbers" (16 Sept 2017), for example, noted that only around a quarter of partners at the country's 11 biggest law firms are women, despite female graduates outnumbering men since the 1990s.

 Prime Minister (Helen Clark), Leader of Opposition (Jenny Shipley) and Chief Justice (Sian Elias)